 - the Royal Shakespeare Company (where BP currently sponsors the £5 ticket scheme for 16-25 year olds)

-The deal is for £7.5 million in total, a reduction from the £10 million that BP is spending on the current five-year deal, due to end in 2017.
-The new deal no longer includes Tate, and includes the RSC for the first time.
+The deal is for £7.5 million in total, a reduction from the £10 million that BP spent on the last five-year deal.
+The new deal no longer includes Tate, but includes the RSC for the first time.

 We are deeply concerned that our cultural institutions are allowing themselves to be used by BP to obscure the destructive reality of its activities with a veneer of respectability.

 As the need for society to transition away from fossil fuels becomes ever more urgent, oil companies including BP are proving to be powerful stumbling blocks on the path to a zero carbon world:

 - BP has made the third biggest contribution to climate change of any company in history.

 - Its business plan involves continuing to explore for and extract new sources of fossil fuels, despite the fact that we need to leave 80% of known reserves in the ground and not explore for any more to have a chance of keeping global temperature rises under 2 degrees, let alone the safer 1.5 degree target agreed to at the Paris climate negotiations.